 Before joining Ironclad, Orekhova built and led product management teams at Facebook, where she absorbed valuable lessons about culture and its upkeep.

 “People join a company for a variety of reasons, but they stay for the culture,” she says.
 “At Facebook, we didn’t simply hire for traits like empathetic, humble, and eager to grow, we cultivated and reinforced them.
 I’m glad to see that same approach endorsed at Ironclad.”

 Ironclad is the digital contracting platform that companies like Dropbox, AppDynamics and Fitbit rely upon to unlock the power of their contracts data.
 By streamlining contract workflows, from creation and approvals to compliance and insights, Ironclad frees legal teams to be the strategic advisors they’re meant to be.
 Founded by a Fenwick & West lawyer and a Palantir engineer, Ironclad is backed by Sequoia, Accel, Greylock, SV Angel, and Formation 8.
-To learn more, visit us at https://www.ironcladapp.com.
+Read more about us.